AlcoholRehabHelp Logo

 Free and low-cost payment options for alcohol rehab are available for those who don’t have insurance.
 Some examples include:

-Private funding and financing
+Private Funding and Financing

 Some treatment centers offer scholarships.
 Speak to the admissions office about financing before you decide on a facility.